-This modular house by A-cero Architects shows that you don’t have to sacrifice modern style in order to get more affordable house construction.
+For example, a modular house by A-cero Architects shows that you don’t have to sacrifice modern style to get more affordable house construction.
 This home in Madrid, Spain is the first of two prefabricated models the architects are offering.

 Unlike any other house on the street, this Vancouver home sports a black exterior and modern style amid a street full of traditional silhouettes.
-The black wood facade mixes horizontally placed wood on the bottom level and vertically installed pieces.
+In distinction, the black wood facade mixes horizontally placed wood with vertically installed pieces.

 Budget Black Chalet

-In fact, the need to be economical drove the decision to make the facade of the house from board and batton paired with a metal roof.
-The exterior is such a contrast not just to the snowy land, but also to the interior of the house, which is light and bright.
+In fact, the need to be economical drove the decision to make the facade of the house from board and batten paired with a steel roof.
+The exterior is such a comparison not just to the snowy land, but also to the interior of the house, which is light and bright.